 Wineries also use different methods – some make Essencia just from dips with no ferment.
 Others work harder with the free-run juice to encourage spontaneous fermentation creating a more complex wine.

-Tokaji recently had a great run of outstanding Essencia vintages in 2007, 2008 and 2009 – but according to Zoltan Kovacs there will then be a gap before the next great Essencia vintage of 2013 which will be released in 2026.
+Tokaji recently had a great run of outstanding Essencia vintages in 2007, 2008 and 2009 – but according to Zoltan Kovacs there will then be a gap before the next great Essencia vintage of 2016.

-Royal Tokaji Essencia 2009 will be available from Berry Bros & Rudd, Farr Vintners, Cru & Bibendum Wine from 1 October.
+Royal Tokaji Essencia 2009 is now available at £525 from Berry Bros & Rudd, Farr Vintners, Justerini & Brooks, Cru & Bibendum Wine from 1 October.

 WHITE WINE OF THE WEEK